jderusse/docker-dns-gen/README.md

 **One more thing** When you start your host, the docker service is not fully loaded.
-Until this daemon is loaded, the dns container will not be automaticaly started and you'll notice "slowness" when your host will try to resolve DNS.
+Until this daemon is loaded, the dns container will not be automatically started and you will notice bad performance when your host will try to resolve DNS.
-The service is not fully loaded, because it use a feature of systemd called
+The service is not fully loaded, because it uses a feature of systemd called
-[socket activation]: The first access to the docker's socket will trigger the start of the true service.
+[socket activation]: The first access to the docker socket will trigger the start of the true service.
 To skip this feature, you simply have to activate the docker service.

     $ sudo update-rc.d docker enable